rams3sh/cowin4all/README.md

 ## 2. Usage

-Below snippet should give you an idea of using the cowin4all SDK.
+Below snippet should give you an idea of using the cowin4all as SDK.

 ```python3
 from threading import Thread